 So who is he?

 Morris hails from Chicago and is a graduate from the prestigious Culinary Institute of America (CIA) in Hyde Park, N.Y..
 Early in his career he worked at urban restaurants across the country, but decided to escape city life and make his mark in relaxed mountain towns.
-Before moving to Bend, he was the executive chef at the award-winning Madeline Hotel and Residences in Aspen, where he oversaw all culinary operations.
+Before moving to Bend, he was the executive chef at the award-winning Madeline Hotel and Residences in Telluride, where he oversaw all culinary operations.
 He moved to Central Oregon to direct the opening of Bos Taurus, developing a steakhouse menu with creative flair.

 Adding to His Collection